svenstaro/rofi-calc/README.md

         rofi -show calc -modi calc -no-show-match -no-sort -no-history -lines 0

-    The benefit of this is that you can simply enter a term and press return and that'll already act on the result by printing it to stdout or via `-calc-command` if configured.
+    The benefit of this is that you can simply enter a term and press `Return` and that'll already act on the result by printing it to stdout or via `-calc-command` if configured.

-- To automatically save last calculation to the history on rofi close, use `-automatic-save-to-history`:
+- To automatically save last calculation to the history on rofi close, use `-automatic-save-to-history`.:

-        rofi -show calc -modi calc -no-show-match -no-sort --automatic-save-to-history
+        rofi -show calc -modi calc -no-show-match -no-sort -automatic-save-to-history

+    This means that calculations are put into history even if you don't press `Return`.

 - To enable thousand separators in the output (e.g. `5 * 12 = 6,000`, rather than `6000`) add the following to `~/.config/qalculate/qalc.cfg`